 - Applique

+- Studying the work of artists and designers

-- Free machine embroidery
+- Printmaking

 - Embellishments, couching and cording

-Students will undertake an outcome developed in response to their journey.
+Students will undertake an outcome developed in response to their visual journey.
 This will give students the opportunity to show their ability to draw together the different areas of knowledge and skills they have studied during the course.